2002 Buffalo Bills season: Regular season

 Due to the Bills' 3–13 record the previous season, the NFL did not schedule any of their games in prime time (Sunday night or Monday night), and all but two of the Bills' games had 1:00 start times.
 However, due to the attention the Bills' free-agent acquisitions brought to the team, as well as the team being in the thick of the competitive AFC East race, several division games were aired nationally on CBS.

 After a one-year absence, the NFL Primetime theme "Powersurge" returned as the Bills' theme song on the ESPN program.
 It was used for the show's Bills highlights for each game during the season except for the Bengals/Bills game in Week 17.

 Schedule

+Note: Intra-division opponents are in bold text.